Edie Britt: Season 2

-Edie finishes rebuilding her new house on the property of 4362 Wisteria Lane and starts dating Karl, Susan's ex-husband.
-Edie and Susan have many confrontations as Susan tries to deal with some minor jealousy issues.
-Edie later discovers a wedding ring in Karl's briefcase and suspects Karl plans to propose.
-In actuality, the ring is because Karl has temporarily remarried Susan so she can access his health insurance to pay for a splenectomy.
-Susan tells Karl that Edie thinks he's going to propose so he does.
-Susan's boyfriend, Ron McCready, tells Edie about her and Karl's sham marriage.
-Angry with them for lying to her, Edie punishes Karl and Susan by deciding Karl will throw her a lavish wedding and Susan will be burdened with the arrangements.
-However, one morning, Edie wakes up to find Karl leaving permanently, and also discovers that Karl slept with another woman while they were engaged, and breaks the news to the other housewives.
-Edie is extremely upset and Susan, who feels guilty about unknowingly being the "other woman", tries to make her feel better.
-Edie begins bonding with Susan, making her feel even more guilty.
+Edie starts dating Karl, Susan's ex-husband, causing fights between the two women.
+Edie later discovers a wedding ring in Karl's briefcase and while she suspects Karl plans to propose, but discovers the ring is for an insurance fraud scheme with Susan.
+He proposes after being told she knew about the scam, and she punishes Karl and Susan by deciding they will throw her a lavish wedding.
+However, Karl abruptly leaves her, and Edie discovers that Karl had slept with another woman, unaware it is Susan.
+Edie is extremely upset and Susan, feeling guilty for unknowingly being "the other woman", tries to make her feel better.
 Eventually, Susan writes Edie a confession letter admitting the truth.
 Feeling betrayed, Edie retaliates by burning down Susan's house.
 After discovering Edie was responsible, Susan tries to get a confession out of her whilst wearing a wire, leading to a fight when Edie realizes.
 Trying to catch Susan, Edie is badly stung by yellowjackets.
 Susan feels guilty when Edie is hospitalized and tells her she won't give the confession to the police, sparing Edie prison.
 Edie refuses to accept Susan's pity and vows to get revenge.